-DMD 5240.25 Introduction to Biomedical Sciences Integrated Biomedical Sciences.
+DMD 5240.26 Introduction to Biomedical Sciences Integrated Biomedical Sciences.
 Introduction to biomedical sciences focuses on gross anatomy.
-Students will learn structures of each organ systems.
+Students will learn structures of each organ system.

-DMD5251.25 Cellular Metabolism & Adaptation 1 Integrated Biomedical Sciences.
+DMD5251.26 Cellular Metabolism and Adaptation 1 Integrated Biomedical Sciences.
 Topics such as the digestion, absorption, biosynthesis and metabolism of carbohydrates, lipids and proteins/amino acids leading to a discussion integrating the principles of metabolism.

-DMD5301.25 Dental Terminology/Anatomy
+DMD5301.26 Dental Terminology and Anatomy

 Integrated Preclinical Sciences.
-Students immediately begin collaboration with their colleagues to conceptualize and value their roles as a health care provider.
+Students immediately begin collaboration with their colleagues to conceptualize and value their roles as health care providers.
 Students are introduced to a diverse "family of patients" with a varying complexity of needs.
-Course instruction and teambased learning will relate to this family and their care.
+Course instruction and team-based learning will relate to this family and their care.
 This course integrates corresponding biomedical coursework to introduce basic concepts of dental anatomy.
 The didactic component includes nomenclature, timing of tooth development and eruption, the form and function of primary teeth, and an introduction to dental materials and basic restorative techniques Students will be evaluated on their mastery of laboratory skills and simulation of reconstructive dentistry procedures as they relate to our patient "family".
 Foundational knowledge of direct restorative materials is presented.
 Projects in this course include the use of composite in building teeth to partial and full contour using additive and subtractive techniques.
-Formative and summative assessment will be used to frequently appraise students' progress as patient-centered practitioners, evidence-based and critical thinkers, and Lifelong Colleagues.
-(August -September).
+Formative and summative assessments will be used to frequently appraise students' progress as patient-centered practitioners, evidence-based and critical thinkers, and Lifelong Colleagues.
+(August - September).